 Jalil Ibrahim, a Kaka’i farmer, has gone bankrupt three times over the course of six years as a result of volatility in local security and political circumstances.
 “Whatever changes happen, we, the Kaka’i minority, pay the price for it,” Ibrahim said.

 The Islamic State (IS) attacks in 2014, the emergence of a security vacuum after the Kurdish independence referendum, and the outbreak of COVID-19 have all posed significant threats to Ibrahim and his family’s livelihood.

-“I am discouraged that I will not be able to earn an income this year.
+“I’ve given up hope of being able to earn an income this year.
 The coronavirus bankrupted me; whatever changes happen, we, the Kaka’i minority, pay the price for it,” claimed Ibrahim as he worked on his farm.

 Grain crops are burning in Daquq district

-The start of the miseries
+The start of the misfortunes